ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ```

 Accent colors have different lightness available, like `SystemAccentColorLight2`
 or `SystemAccentColorDark1`.
-The word `Light` or `Dark` is appended at end with
+The word `Light` or `Dark` is appended at the end
-a number ranging from 1-3.
+with a number ranging from 1 to 3.
 Check out [the official Microsoft
 docs](https://learn.microsoft.com/en-us/windows/apps/design/style/color#accent-color-palette)
 for all variations.